microsoft/lst-bench/README.md

 ## Architecture

-The LST-Bench code is organized into two modules:
+The core of LST-Bench is organized into two modules:

 1. **Java Application.** This module is written entirely in Java and is responsible for executing SQL workloads against a system under test using JDBC.
    It reads input configuration files to determine the tasks, sessions, and phases to be executed.
    The Java application handles the execution of SQL statements and manages the interaction with the system under test.

-2. **Python Processing Module.** The processing module is written in Python and serves as the post-execution analysis component.
+2. **Python Metrics Module.** The metrics module is written in Python and serves as the post-execution analysis component.
    It consolidates experimental results obtained from the Java application and computes metrics to provide insights into LSTs and cloud data warehouses.
    The Python module performs data processing, analysis, and visualization to facilitate a deeper understanding of the experimental results.

+Additionally, the **Adapters** module is designed to handle integration with external tools and systems by converting outputs from third-party benchmarks into formats compatible with LST-Bench.
+One example of this is the **CAB to LST-Bench converter**, which transforms results from the Cloud Analytics Benchmark (CAB) into a format that can be used by LST-Bench for further analysis.

 ### LST-Bench Concepts
 In LST-Bench, we utilize specific concepts to define and organize SQL workloads, with a focus on maximizing flexibility and facilitating reusability across various workloads.
 For detailed information, refer to our [documentation](docs/workloads.md).